 - Donations of titles in electronic formats will be evaluated in terms of compatibility with Library and County software, as well as any limitations imposed by copyright and licensing requirements.

 - The Library does not accept donations of periodical subscriptions from organizations, publishers or individuals.

 To maintain the quality and relevancy of the collection, the Library maintains an on-going schedule of withdrawing or replacing worn, outdated materials which are no longer useful to the collection.
 General criteria used are as follows.

-- Material is no longer relevant.
+- Item is no longer relevant.

 - Information is obsolete or has been superseded by updated materials.